wp-plugins/yet-another-stars-rating/readme.txt

 == Screenshots ==
 1. Example of yasr in a videogame review
 2. Another example of a restaurant review
-3. Chart Top 10 by visitors showing most rated posts
+3. User's ranking showing most rated posts
-4. Chart Top 10 by visitors showing highest rated posts
+4. User's ranking showing highest rated posts
-5. Chart Top 10 overall ratings
+5. Ranking reviews

 == Changelog ==

+= 0.5.9 =
+* New feature: When writing a post or a page it's now possible to select the category that you're reviewing.
+This is a good improvement for SEO.
+* Fixed loader when importing gd star rating data
+* Fixed loader in yasr-settings-page

+= 0.5.8 =
+* Changed description in yasr shortcode generator (transaltor please take a look to the .po file) and other languages fix.
+* Added the author info in the aggregate rating snippet
+* Minor bugfixes

 = 0.5.7 =
 * Bug fixes in [yasr_most_or_highest_rated_posts] chart